 Study subsidy is the primary source of income for students.
 It should enable full-time studying and safeguard the income of students.
-The study subsidy system should continue to be study grant -based and subject to need.
-In addition, the study grant should be raised to at least the level of 2017.
-In addition, the study grant should be raised to at least the level of 2017, considering the rise of the level of prices.
-In 2017, the thereotical maximum for study grant has been EUR 337.
-In 2017, the theoretical maximum of the study grant has been 337€, corresponds to ca. 401€ in 2024.
+Study subsidy system should continue to be study grant -based and subject to need.
+In addition, the index raises of the study grant shall be returned.
 The number of study subsidy months must be increased.
 The overlapping regulation created by the completion demand of twenty annual ECTS credits and the two-tier nature of the aid should be abolished.
 Student financial aid should enable student exchange.
+The link between study grant and loan shall be removed, according to which taking study loan always requires taking study grant.